4 Tips to help you create PHP console tools

 <?php # hogehogeを赤字で表示するコード echo "\e[31mhogehoge\e[m"; echo "\033[31mhogehoge\033[m";

-Both of the above codes will display hogehoge in red, but at first glance it may not make sense, so
+Both of the above codes display "hogehoge" in red, but at first glance it's hard to understand what they mean, so

 <?php # hogehogeを赤字で表示するコード echo "\e[31m". "hogehoge". "\e[m"; echo "\033[31m". "hogehoge". "\033[m";

 Let's separate the "hogehoge" part from the rest.
-Then, we can see a pattern.
-It seems to be
+Then, we can vaguely see a pattern.
+It

-a good idea to enclose the string you want to change the color of in " \e[**m " or " \033[**m ".
+seems that you should enclose the string you want to change the color of with "\e[**m" or "\033[**m".

-I wrote that the 3 in 31 specifies the text color, but if it becomes 4, it specifies the background color
+I mentioned that the "3" in "31" specifies the text color, but if it becomes "4", it specifies the background color

 .